Yaishnavi/AutoGan/README.md

 Weekly dealine is as listed below starting from the week of April 20th.

 Week0: Literature Review and Project Proposal
-Week1: Code Implementation
+Week1: Setup the evaluation pipeline.
+Download the pre-trained code and test the code.
-Week2: Testing and Performance Evaluation
+Week2: Training and performance evaluation.
-Week3: Improve the performance and explore applications
+Week3: Improve the performance and explore applications.
-Week4: Future work
+Week4: Future work  ...